toshas/torch-fidelity/doc/sphinx/source/precision.md

 between CPU and GPU, and also between different CPUs.

 ### Computing metrics from features
-This step is usually performed on CPU using a math library like scipy.
+This step is usually performed on CPU using an established math library.
 It is neither the bottleneck of computations, nor the source of precision loss or non-determinism; torch-fidelity uses the original features-to-metric code for this step in most cases.